10. Hosting Servers

 This option is very suitable for hosting a game with your friends if you don't want to be disturbed.

 LAN players can still join your server using your local IP address (such as your family members) while WAN players (such as your friends in another area) can join your server using your public IP address.
-This only works if you have properly port forwarded the required ports.
+This only applies when you have properly set up port forwarding.

 Hosting a Public Server [WAN]